carVertical

 Other thieves just do the simple thing and scrap cars for parts.
 A huge proportion of used car parts are taken from stolen cars due to shady businesses known as chop shops.
 Some drivers even install tracking chips into the expensive bits, like headlights and media players.

-While avoiding buying parts from a chop shop can be more difficult, not falling for a stolen vehicle is a lot easier.
-As long as you don’t skip getting a VIN check, you should be completely fine.
+While avoiding buying parts from a chop shop can be more difficult, it’s much easier to check if a vehicle is stolen before buying it.
+You should be completely fine as long as you don’t skip a VIN check.

 What information can you find in a VIN report and what to do with it?